ryanpersaud/pyja3mas/README.md

 ```

 This will start the server on `localhost:4443` by default.
 You can visit
 `https://localhost:4443` on your browser.
-Make sure you inlcude `https` in
+Make sure you include `https` in
 front of the domain, or the browser will not connect properly.
 To change the
 host/port, go into the code and edit the `HOST` and `PORT` global variables.